Cosmological gravitational particle production and its implications for cosmological relics: Theoretical framework

 \para{Nonminimal coupling to gravity} The dimensionless parameter $\xi$ is the coefficient of the dimension-4 operator coupling $\aphi$ to the Ricci scalar.
-For $\xi = 0$ we say that the scalar field is minimally coupled to gravity, and for $\xi = \ssfrac{1}{6}$ it is conformally coupled to gravity; and for other nonzero values of $\xi$ it is merely nonminimally coupled to gravity.
-From the perspective of effective field theory, $\aphi^2 R$ is just one of many possibly operators that parametrize $\aphi$'s gravitational interactions; see \sref{sub:nonminimal} for an extended discussion.
-The motivation for focusing on the $\aphi^2 R$ operator is primarily pedagogical.
-The theory of a conformally coupled scalar ($\xi = \ssfrac{1}{6}$) leads to equations of motion that are similar to the ones arising in theories of minimally-coupled fermions and vectors.
-We seek to build intuition for these equations and their solutions by first investigating the simpler scalar context.
+For $\xi = 0$ we say that the scalar field is minimally coupled to gravity; for $\xi = \ssfrac{1}{6}$ it is conformally coupled to gravity; and for other nonzero values of $\xi$ it is merely nonminimally coupled to gravity.
+From the perspective of effective field theory, $\aphi^2 R$ is just one of many possibly operators that parametrize $\aphi$'s gravitational interactions; see \sref{sub:nonminimal} for a discussion.
+While this nonminimal coupling is not needed for CGPP (one is free to set $\xi = 0$), our motivation for including the $\aphi^2 R$ operator is primarily pedagogical.
+The theory of a conformally coupled scalar ($\xi = \ssfrac{1}{6}$) leads to equations of motion that are similar to the ones arising in theories of minimally coupled fermions and vectors.
+We build intuition for these equations and their solutions by first investigating the simpler scalar context.